Five principles for finding great wines at a great price

 Choosing wine – what a confusing exercise!
 There are different brands, different price-points, different regions, different styles, large producers, boutique producers, varieties, blends of varieties, different vintages – the list goes on.

 The stakes can be high – you may be outlaying $20 on something you’ve never had before and never heard of.
 If you’re buying a case online, that $20 suddenly becomes a $120 or $240 outlay.
-If it is for an occasion you may have friends or family that you’ll be sharing it with, and you need it to be a good choice.
-The stakes are often even higher in a restaurant (i.e. $$$).
+If it is for a work event or an occasion for friends or family, you need it to be a good choice.

 Choosing wine can be the single most confusing and intimidating part of the wine experience, especially for those of us who aren’t sommeliers (my hand is up)!

 One of my goals in building Wine Wisdom Made Easy is to help you to choose great value wines with confidence.
 When I am choosing wine, my goal is to get the best wine for the least money.
 I love bargains, and I especially love being confident in my choices.

 I think the best approach is to learn some basic principles about choosing wine that you can apply anywhere, any time you need.
 Sure, you can have a database of thousands of wine reviews in a book or app on your phone to consult when at the bottle shop (these can be useful too).
 However, I am a firm believer in the idea of ’teaching a person to fish’ rather than providing the fish every day (to borrow from the proverb).

 The principles I have outlined below are simple enough to carry around in your head for life – no subscription required!

 1. Have a value price bracket in mind